-Fermentation or microbial curing is a much more complicated process.
+Fermentation or microbial curing is a much more complicated curing process.
 As beneficial microbes digest the sugars in the meat, they produce acid/alcohol and carbon dioxide.
 Acid and alcohol act as preservatives and prevent the growth of pathogens.

 Once the meat is prepped, it must be aged in a curing chamber.
 Curing chambers are dark, sterile environments, often filled with beneficial microbes.
 An improvised curing chamber can be made with a mini-fridge, as long as it has a temperature and humidity sensor.
-Depending on a wide range of factors, curing can take anywhere between a few days to over a year to complete.
+Depending on a wide range of factors, curing time can take anywhere between a few days to over a year to complete.
 The meat should be checked regularly.
 Some microbes will cause mold to grow on the meat.
 This is not always a sign of spoilage, but an unpleasant odor always means the meat has gone bad and it must be discarded immediately.

 Microbial curing often takes a lifetime to master.
 Before trying microbial curing, it is important to do thorough research into safety procedures to prevent foodborne illness.

-neurotoxin.
+Botulism: Botulism is caused by the clostridium microbe which produces an often fatal neurotoxin.
 There are three reliable methods to prevent botulism: salting and dehydrating, pickling, and pressure-canning.
-As these methods are not always used in curing meats, sodium nitrate is the best way to prevent botulism in home-curing.
+As these methods are not always used in curing meat, sodium nitrate is the best way to prevent botulism in curing at home.

 Listeria: Listeria is a bacteria that causes sepsis.
 Refrigeration has to be below 39 degrees F to prevent the growth of listeria.
 Nitrates and sterilized workspaces are the best ways to prevent listeria.